DHalupczok/angular-microfrontend-container-poc/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.7.
 This project serves as a container for webpack module federation approach.
 This project was inspired by this article: https://www.angulararchitects.io/en/blog/the-microfrontend-revolution-part-2-module-federation-with-angular/
-For this application to work in external micro frontend module (https://github.com/DHalupczok/user-management-microfrontend-poc) should be served properly
+For this application to work in external micro frontend module (https://github.com/DHalupczok/user-management-microfrontend-poc) should be served properly.
+Serve both applications to checkout the microfrontend possibilities.

 ## Development server